Where the Germans are

 But 99 percent of today's population was born American.
 In 2005, the city decided to discontinue Heritagefest, which once drew 40,000 people for two weekends of pilsener, pork buns and polka music, much of it performed by musicians flown in from Germany, Austria and Switzerland.

 After 31 years, attendance no longer could justify the cost.

 "They just didn't have the younger crowd there, and they're the ones who drink the beer," says Schell's Marti, whose spring Bock Fest has become so successful it nearly overwhelms the brewery.

-The town has introduced a new festival, Bavarian Blast, held downtown around German Park, amid gardens and a fountain.
+The town's new festival is Bavarian Blast, held downtown around German Park, amid gardens and a fountain.
 There's polka but also an art fair, a coffee and wine cafe with classical piano, a street dance, swing bands and events for kids and teens.